dtonhofer/wild_block_device_filler/README.md

 # wild_block_device_filler

+## What is this

-A simple (actually somewhat complex) Perl program to fill a partition or a disk with lots of 0x00, 0xFF or alphanumerics!
+A simple Perl program to fill a partition or a disk with lots of 0x00, 0xFF or alphanumerics.
+Meant for Linux/Unix.

+It calls the tool `lsblk(8)` to get information about available block devices, so you must have that on your system!

+At 650+ lines, it looks complex, but the complexity resides in the handling of the input options mainly.

 Good for:

    * Speed testing (how does throughput change when writing 100 physical blocks vs 1000 physical blocks?)
    * Erasing the disk, filling it with zeros.
    * Seeing what the SSD does, and whether TRIMs did anything etc.

+## Status

+Works perfectly well on Fedora 29.

+## Usage

 The `--help` option says: